Texture Settings

 Scale

-The scale factor for this variants.
-If you want to add a new scaling variant press Add .
+The scale factor for this variant.
+If you want to add a new scaling variant press Add.

 Sprite filter

-Only sprites which apply to this filter will be packed into this variants.
+Only sprites which apply to this filter will be packed into this variant.

-Filtering works on sprite names and folder paths,
+Filtering works on both sprite names and folder paths, and the filters are

-the filters will be processed longest first.
+processed in descending order of length.
 You can also concatenate several

 search terms with ,